-Music is a glue that holds us together and connects us to others.
-Older adults are able to use music as a way to reach out to others, to express themselves and to be heard.
-Music motivates folks to move and to be active.
-Music Therapy sessions encourage elders to enjoy life and the people around them, bringing joy, comfort, and purpose to their day.
+Music is the glue that holds us together and connects us to others.
+Older adults are able to use music as a way to engage with others, to express themselves and to be active.
+The socialization provided through music therapy inspires older adults to participate and interact with others, bringing joy, comfort, and purpose to their day.

 Seniors with Alzheimer’s or dementia have been benefiting from music therapy services for a long time.
-Not only does music encourage movement and socialization, but it can also help with memory recall, nonverbal communication, and increase quality of life.
+Not only does music encourage movement and socialization, but it can also help create clarity, enable verbal and nonverbal communication, and improve memory recall.

 - Improving Communication and Expression – Group members in our music therapy sessions are excited to communicate and connect with others.